 Can humans actually grow a third set of teeth naturally?

-In rare cases, people with a condition called hyperdontia do spontaneously grow extra permanent teeth.
-But for most people, the dormant third-dentition tooth buds never activate on their own.
-The new Japanese research is working to change that through a drug that blocks the protein suppressing those buds — though it is still in early clinical trials.
+In rare cases, yes — people with a condition called hyperdontia spontaneously grow extra teeth, which shows the biological potential exists.
+But for the vast majority of people, the dormant third-dentition tooth buds never activate on their own.
+The Japanese research (the anti-USAG-1 antibody TRG035) aims to change that by blocking the protein that suppresses those buds, though it remains in early clinical trials.

 When will the tooth-growing drug be available to the public?